|

 I was in a brand new home with a DSL modem that was not

-working in one jack in the house (but was in all other jacks).
+working in one jack in the house (but was working in all other jacks).
 Line polarity was the

 problem.
 Correcting the polarity allowed the DSL modem to immediately